scdemanett/windward-horizon-dedicated-server-docker/README.md

 ## Notes

 - The server runs under Wine on Linux, which may have some performance overhead compared to native Windows
-- The `WHServer.exe` file must be placed in the gamefiles volume directory before starting the container
+- The server executable is automatically downloaded from the official source during image build
 - World files should be placed in the worlds volume directory
-- The container will exit with an error if `WHServer.exe` is not found in the gamefiles directory
+- The server can create new worlds if none exist with the specified name

 ## Special Thanks And Credit Where Credit Is Due